 prvReadWebResource privilege."
 More information: Create or edit a security role

-PowerApps and model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, use eight different record-level privileges that determine the level of access a user has to a specific record or record type.
+PowerApps and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), use eight different record-level privileges that determine the level of access a user has to a specific record or record type.